Godynes/Godynes/README.md

 - 👋 Hi, I’m @ Godynes
-- 👀 I’m interested in em aprender programação
+- 👀 I’m interested in Sexo Casual/Ranked
-- 🌱 I’m currently  me aprofundando  em desenvolvimento  de codigos
+- 🌱 I’m currently cannabis seeds?
-- 💞️ I’m looking to collaborate on aonde for nescessario
+- 💞️ I’m looking to collaborate with nothing
- - 📫 How to reach me? podera em contactar por Gmail (godynes892@gmail.com)
+- 📫 How to reach me?
+Mumbai-India
- - Sou novo, quero apenas aprender  !